-Prerequisite: ACC 100
+Prerequisite: Minimum grade of 'C' in ACC 100.

-This course covers the theory and practice of accounting in sole proprietorships, partnerships, and corporations.
+This course covers the theory and practice of accounting in services and merchandising firms.
 It emphasizes the accounting cycle, periodic reporting, receivables, payables, inventories, and accounting systems.
-One (1) hour laboratory required.
+One hour laboratory required.

 ACC 201 Managerial Accounting (3)